Can the new law help me obtain a secure residence permit?

 - Your spouse, life partner, and children must not have committed a criminal offence.

-- Your spouse or life partner and your children must not have repeatedly and intentionally provided false information about their identity and nationality to avoid deportation in the past.
+- Your spouse or life partner and your children must not have ever prevented their deportation by repeatedly and intentionally providing false information about their identity and nationality.

 - Your spouse, life partner, and children must acknowledge the free democratic order.

 Important: Your adult child can also obtain the right of residence.
-However, this is only possible if they live in a flat with you, are not married and were underage when they entered Germany.
+However, this is only possible if they live in a flat with you, are not married and were underage (i.e., under 18 years of age) when they entered Germany.

 You must apply for the so-called Opportunity right of residence at your responsible Immigration Office, preferably in writing.
 Ask whether there is a special form you must fill up and what evidence you need to provide.
 If you meet the requirements, the immigration authorities usually issue you with a residence permit.
 Since the right of residence (§104c Residence Act) is a directory provision, the immigration authorities may refuse to grant a residence permit in exceptional cases.
 However, the immigration authorities must justify why the Immigration Office believes that your case counts as an exceptional case.
-You can follow up on the case by getting help from lawyers if the Immigration Office rejects your application.
+You can appeal or file a lawsuit if the Immigration Office rejects your application.

 If you have issues with your application, you can seek advice.
-You can find counseling centers in your area on our Local Information page.
-Enter the city you live in and search for asylum, right of residence or legal advice.
+You can find counselling centres in your area on our Local Information page.
+Enter the name of the city where you live and search for asylum, right of residence or legal advice centres.

 If you get a so-called Opportunity Residence Permit or "Chancen-Aufenthaltsrecht", you will receive a residence permit for 18 months per §104c Residence Act.
 You cannot extend this residence permit – you can only apply for and receive it once.